isidoraDjokovic/ComtradeAssignment/README.md

 - [X] Run 2 instances of application (one that uses DB and another that uses external API) and put an reverse proxy in front of them, so when user access /api/db/hello or /api/external/hello it get routed to proper instance of the application.
 [Issue](#issue)

+All the tasks were issued and organized using JIRA dashboard.

 ## Introduction